The homeland of Imam Al-Bukhari

 After the Friday prayer (A.D.
-810, July 21) in Bukhara, the 13th of the Islamic month of Eid al-Fitr (Ramadan), Imam al-Bukhari was born, who adorned the Sunnah of the Prophet (PBUH) and contributed to making it forever.
+810, July 21) in Bukhara, the 13th of the Islamic month of Eid al-Fitr (Ramadan), Imam al-Bukhari was born.
+He would adorn the Sunnah of the Prophet (PBUH) and contribute to making it last forever.

 Unfortunately for the young al-Bukhari, his father died while he was still an infant, leaving his upbringing to his mother.
-As he grew older, he became more and more aware of the Islamic knowledge, especially the Prophet’s (p.b.u.h.) blessed hadiths.
-One day famous scholars of Bukhara, the scholar Ad-Dahili was teaching the hadith tradition.
+As he grew older, he became more and more aware of Islamic knowledge, especially the Prophet’s (p.b.u.h.) blessed hadiths.
+One day a famous scholar of Bukhara, the scholar Ad-Dahili, was teaching the hadith tradition.
 Al-Bukhari was listening to his lessons with others.
 Ad-Dahili spoke of a hadith:

 Ad-Dahili: The hadith I have been telling you is from Sufyan Abu Zubayr and it was narrated by Ibrahim.